Turkish Culture – the friendly face of Turkish hospitality

-Turks by nature are very friendly and sociable people.
+Turkish culture is relaxed and friendly.
+Turks by nature are very hospitable and sociable people.
 Don’t be surprised when chatting to the locals you are invited to their home for a meal, or to drink ‘çay’ (tea) in their shop.
 Most people, certainly in Kalkan and other tourist resorts, speak English, so conversing is easy.
 In the villages, this is not the case and your phrase book might just come in useful!

 Kalkan has three working mosques, all of which you are welcome to visit except on a Friday which is Islam’s Holy Day.
 Dress rules must be respectfully adhered to.
 Women must cover their head with a headscarf, and cover their arms and legs.
 Men should wear long trousers and at a minimum a t-shirt.